 Security alert status

 Open: All new security alerts appear in this list.

 Close: Is used to track security alerts that you identified, researched, and fixed for mitigated.

 Suppress: Suppressing an alert means you want to ignore it for now, and only be alerted again if there's a new instance.
 This means that if there's a similar alert Defender for Identity doesn't reopen it.
 But if the alert stops for seven days, and is then seen again, a new alert is opened.

 Delete: If you Delete an alert, it is deleted from the system, from the database and you will NOT be able to restore it.
 After you click delete, you'll be able to delete all security alerts of the same type.

 Exclude: The ability to exclude an entity from raising more of a certain type of alerts.
-For example, you can set Azure ATP to exclude a specific entity (user or computer) from alerting again for a certain type of activity, such as a specific admin who runs remote code or a security scanner that does DNS reconnaissance.
+For example, you can set Defender for Identity to exclude a specific entity (user or computer) from alerting again for a certain type of activity, such as a specific admin who runs remote code or a security scanner that does DNS reconnaissance.
 In addition to being able to add exclusions directly on the security alert as it is detected in the time line, you can also go to the Configuration page to Exclusions, and for each security alert you can manually add and remove excluded entities or subnets (for example for Pass-the-Ticket).

 The configuration pages can only be modified by Defender for Identity admins.